truenas/middleware/docs/userguide/index.rst

 Dynamic DNS
 ~~~~~~~~~~~

-Dynamic
-DNS
-(DDNS) is useful if your FreeNAS® system is connected to an
-ISP
-that periodically changes the IP address of the system.
-With dynamic
+Dynamic DNS (DDNS) is useful if your FreeNAS® system is connected to an ISP that periodically changes the IP address of the system.
+With dynamic DNS, the
-DNS
-, the system can automatically associate its current IP address with a domain name, allowing you to access the FreeNAS® system even if the IP address changes.
-DDNS requires you to register with a DDNS service such as
+system can automatically associate its current IP address with a domain name, allowing you to access the FreeNAS® system even if the IP address changes.
+DDNS
+requires you to register with a DDNS service such as
 `DynDNS <http://www.dyndns.com/>`_
 .

 Figure 8.5a shows the DDNS configuration screen and Table 8.5a summarizes the configuration options.
-The values you need to input will be given to you by the DDNS provider.
+The values you need to input will be given to you by the
+DDNS provider.
 After configuring DDNS, don't forget to start the DDNS service in Services → Control Services.

-Figure 8.5a: Configuring DDNS
+**Figure 8.5a: Configuring DDNS**